TableLlama: Towards Open Large Generalist Models for Tables: Related Work

-In this work, we propose a benchmark \texttt{TableInstruct} to unify different table-based tasks, develop a one-for-all LLM \texttt{TableLlama}, and evaluate its table understanding and generalization ability under both in-domain and out-of-domain settings.
-This high-level insight is similar to UnifiedSKG \citep{xie2022unifiedskg}, which unifies a diverse set of structured knowledge grounding tasks into a text-to-text format, and enhance T5 model's performance via multi-task fine-tuning.
-However, UnifiedSKG deals with a mixture of different knowledge sources such as databases, knowledge graphs and web tables and does not explore instruction tuning, while \texttt{TableInstruct} and \texttt{TableLlama} focus on a wide range of realistic tasks based on real-world tables via instruction tuning.
-Also, a simutaneous work \citep{li2023tablegpt} synthesizes a various range of table-related tasks and fine-tuned GPT-3.5 via instruction tuning. \nop{\hs{rephrase? what do you mean? unify diverse table-based tasks on closed-source LLMs such as ChatGPT,}} Compared to their work, our work focuses on using more realistic and complex task data such as HiTab as well as classification and ranking tasks with candidates from Freebase and Wikidata and develops open-source LLMs for table-based tasks.
+Our work proposes \texttt{TableInstruct} to unify different table-based tasks and develops a one-for-all LLM \texttt{TableLlama} to reduce those extra efforts during modeling\nop{, and evaluate its table understanding and generalization ability under both in-domain and out-of-domain settings}.
+This high-level insight is similar to UnifiedSKG \citep{xie2022unifiedskg}, which unifies a diverse set of structured knowledge grounding tasks into a text-to-text format. \nop{and enhance T5 model's performance via multi-task fine-tuning. }However, UnifiedSKG deals with different knowledge sources such as databases, knowledge graphs and web tables and does not explore instruction tuning, while we focus on a wide range of realistic tasks based on real-world tables via instruction tuning.
+In addition, a concurrent work \citep{li2023tablegpt} synthesizes diverse table-related tasks and finetunes close-source LLMs such as GPT-3.5 via instruction tuning. \nop{\hs{rephrase? what do you mean? unify diverse table-based tasks on closed-source LLMs such as ChatGPT,}} Compared to theirs, we collect more realistic and complex task data such as HiTab as well as classification and ranking tasks with candidates from Freebase and Wikidata and develop open-source LLMs for table-based tasks.
 We believe both our constructed high-quality table instruction tuning dataset and the trained model can be valuable resources for facilitating this line of research.